Karl Taylor Compton: Princeton University (1918–1930)

-After the Armistice of 1918, the end of World War I Compton returned home to Princeton, his wife and three-year-old daughter Mary Evelyn.
+After the Armistice of 1918, the end of World War I, Compton returned home to Princeton, his wife and three-year-old daughter Mary Evelyn.
 In June 1919, Compton was made a full professor, and worked in the Palmer Laboratory where his gift for teaching was legendary.
 His research was in the area of electronics and spectroscopy in subject areas such as passage of photoelectrons through metals, ionization, the motion of electrons in gases, fluorescence, theory of the electric arc, absorption and emission spectra of mercury vapor, and collisions of electrons and atoms.

-Unfortunately, Rowena died in the fall of 1919.
+Rowena died in the fall of 1919.
 In 1921, Compton married Margaret Hutchinson, with whom he had a daughter, Jean, and a son, Charles Arthur.

-In 1927, Compton was named Director of Research at the Palmer Laboratory and Cyrus Fogg Brackett professor.
-In 1929 he was appointed head of the department.
-Over one hundred papers were published in his name during his time at Princeton.
+Compton was a productive researcher and a highly regarded teacher.
+During his decade at Princeton, over one hundred papers were published in his name in thermionic effects, ultraviolet spectroscopy, and electron physics.
+While his mentor Richardson was not a strong teacher, Compton's "clear, goal-oriented" instruction was a cornerstone of Princeton's physics program.
+George R. Harrison later described him as "one of the best physics teachers in the United States."

+During the 1920s, Compton became widely known in his profession.
 In 1923, Compton was elected a member of the American Philosophical Society and in 1924 a member of the National Academy of Sciences for which he was chairman of the Section of Physics (1927–1930).
 He was named vice-president of the American Physical Society (APS) in 1925 and in 1927 became its president.
 Compton was also a fellow of the Optical Society of America, a member of the American Chemical Society, the Franklin Institute and other professional engineering societies.
+During a fellowship year at the University of Göttingen, Compton met the coterie of young American physicists working under Max Born, including the father of the Manhattan Project, J. Robert Oppenheimer.

+Compton's stature in his discipline was rising, as attested by offers he received to leave Princeton.
+Through the 1920s, the University of Chicago recruited him heavily to maintain research led by A. A. Michelson, eventually proposing to hire both Compton and his brother Arthur.
+In 1927, Arthur received the Nobel Prize in Physics for his work on the eponymous Compton effect.
+A year later, Karl Compton's thesis advisor Owen Richardson was also awarded the Nobel in physics for work on thermionic effects.
+As Princeton fought to retain him, Compton was named director of research at the Palmer Laboratory and Cyrus Fogg Brackett professor.
+In 1929, he was appointed head of the physics department.